wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/workflow.md

 submodule: 'distributed_computing'
 ---

-The goal of this module is to provide you with knowledge of and practical experience with concepts behind workflow applications.
+The goal of this module is to introduce you to the workflow model of computation that is used in many real-world scientific applications.

 Go through the tabs below in sequence...